artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

  - Why use Swift when there's Kotlin?
  - Swift on a Server might be usable in a few years, not sure anyone would push on server

-### Swift's upsides

-* Inter-operable with Objective-C, no re-write required
-* Great for teaching
-  - Would love a Playgrounds.app for Mac

-* Great for building encapsulated systems
-  - Types work well here

 ### React Native